Latent mutations in the ancestries of alleles under selection: Introduction

-The sampling probability $q(n_1,n_2)$ in \eqref{eq:qn1} and the resulting posterior distribution $\phi_\beta^{(n_1,n_2)}$ play major roles in the two approaches we take to modeling latent mutations.
-Specifically, transition probabilities in the conditional ancestral selection graph depend on ratios of sampling probabilities \citep{Slade2000b} and the allele frequency in the ancestral process of \citet{BartonEtAl2004} has initial distribution $\phi_\beta^{(n_1,n_2)}(x)$ when conditioned on the sample count.
+The sampling probability $q(n_1,n_2)$ in \eqref{eq:qn1} and the resulting posterior density $\phi_\alpha^{(n_1,n_2)}$ play major roles in the two approaches we take to modeling latent mutations.
+Specifically, transition probabilities in the conditional ancestral selection graph depend on ratios of sampling probabilities \citep{Slade2000b} and the allele frequency in the ancestral process of \citet{BartonEtAl2004} has initial density $\phi_\alpha^{(n_1,n_2)}(x)$ when conditioned on the sample.

-We describe the occurrence of latent mutations in the ancestry of allele $A_1$ (and sometimes $A_2$) conditional on its sample count $n_1$ which is fixed and finite.
-We say that $A_1$ is \textit{rare} when $n_1$ is fixed (and finite) and the sample size $n$ is much larger than $n_1$.
-Likely this means that the population frequency $x$ is small, but it is also possible that the sample is just very unlikely.
-This concept of rarity, which focuses on the counts of the alleles rather than their relative frequencies in the population, is the same as in \citet{WakeleyEtAl2023} and was previously considered by \citet{JoyceAndTavare1995} and \citet{Joyce1995}.
-Because rates of events in conditional ancestral processes depend on the numbers of each allele, we will enforce rarity by considering $n_1$ fixed and finite, as $n_2$ grows.
-Then, $n \sim n_2$ and both are large.
+We describe the occurrence of latent mutations in the ancestry of allele $A_1$ conditional on the sample count $n_1$.
+We say that $A_1$ is \textit{rare} when the sample size $n$ is much larger than $n_1$.
+We enforce this rarity of $A_1$ by letting $n_2 \sim n$ tend to infinity with $n_1$ fixed, or finite.
+We present some results for cases in which $A_1$ is not rare in this sense, that is when neither $n_1$ nor $n_2$ is large.
+In this case we also describe the conditional ancestry of $A_2$, but overall our focus is on large samples and rare $A_1$.
+This is the same, sample-based concept of rarity that was used in \citet{WakeleyEtAl2023} and previously considered by \citet{JoyceAndTavare1995} and \citet{Joyce1995}.
+It may be distinguished from rarity in the population, though of course finding $A_1$ rare in a large sample is most likely when the population frequency $x$ is small.